gatech-epic-power/epically-powerful/docs/source/pages/setup/actuators.md

 (Actuators)=
 # Actuators
-This section outlines the setup process required for the supported acutator brands, CubeMars & RobStride/CyberGear.
-Each has its own initial setup process, but operation in EpicallyPowerful will view them as approximately the same, and different brands and motor types can be operated simultaneously in the same setup.
+This section outlines the setup process required for the supported actuator brands: CubeMars, RobStride, and CyberGear.
+Each has its own initial setup process, but operation in Epically Powerful will view them as approximately the same, and different brands and motor types can be operated simultaneously in the same setup.

 ## CubeMars AK Series Actuators
 The CubeMars actuators in the system should run right out of the box with no issue.
 Each one has a default ID for CAN communication (usually CAN_ID = 0 or 1 by default).
 If there are multiple actuators in the system that are all connected over the same CAN wiring network, their CAN IDs must be differentiated so that commands to one are not interpreted by another.
 Each actuator's CAN ID can be set from 0-127 using the custom flashing software and serial port module (called Rubik Link or R-Link) from CubeMars.
 The version of the R-Link module and flashing software to use depends on the version of AK-series actuator being configured (be sure to align actuator and R-Link version as described in the [Part Picker](PartPicker) section).
 The possible versions are V1.0, V2.0, or V3.0.
 To determine which one the actuator is, simply check the CAN port on the actuator (see below).
 If the port has two CAN pins, the actuator is V1.0.
 If it has four pins, the actuator is V2.0.
 If it has a combined two CAN/power port, the actuator is V3.0.
 See the diagram below for images of these ports.